Yushu-An/YushuAn-academic/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: Familiar with C#, Python and PLC ladder logic programming language
-    icon:
-    icon_pack:
-    name: Programming Language
-  - description: Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
-    icon:
-    icon_pack:
-    name: CAD&CAM
-  - description: Ability to use Unity3D to develop scripts for robot kinetic simulation and develop digital twin system
-    icon:
-    icon_pack:
-    name: Digital Twin
-  - description:
-    icon:
-    icon_pack:
-    name:
-  - description:
-     Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots
-     Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
-    icon:
-    icon_pack:
-    name: Machine Vision

 # Uncomment to use emoji icons.
 #- icon: ":smile:"